Belgium in the Junior Eurovision Song Contest 2011

 Belgium selected their Junior Eurovision entry for 2011 through Junior Eurosong, a national selection consisting of 8 songs, paired in four semi finals.
 From each semifinal, one song advanced to the final.
-The national representative, Femke, was selected on September 30.
+The national representative, 11-year-old Femke, was selected on September 30.

 Before Junior Eurovision

 Junior Eurosong

 Belgium selected their Junior Eurovision Song Contest entry for 2011 through Junior Eurosong, a national selection consisting of 8 songs.

 Before the final, four semi-finals were held with two songs each.
 A three-member jury panel consisting of Miguel Wiels, Tom Dice and Eva Daelemans selected the winning entry of each semi-final to qualify for the final.
 In the final, the winner was selected via a 50/50 combination of jury voting and public televoting.

 Semi-final 1

 The first semi-final took place on 26 September 2011.
 Two of the competing entries performed, and a three-member jury panel selected the winning entry to qualify for the final.